luizribeiro/soakd/README.md

 ## TODOs

 * Proper stop procedure *(turn pump off first)
-* Command for running a given zone for a specified duration
 * Command for fetching current state and integration with Home Assistant
 * Better logs
 * Allow for plug and play drivers